McCj19503/Bazzite-HTPC/README.md

 <ins>***Televisions:***</ins>
 *Samsung S90C, Samsung TU7000D, Samsung Q70C, Sony X800E, LG B6*
-I currently use an S90C and this is what I have used extensively without issue.
+I currently use a Samsung S90C and this is what I have used extensively without issue (plenty of user error).
 I have been able to interact with the above televisions and the process to reproduce was all the same on a basic level.

 <ins>***Chassis:***</ins>